 Office of the Assistant Secretary for Health, Office of the Secretary, Department of Health and Human Services.

-As stipulated by the Federal Advisory Committee Act, the Department of Health and Human Services (HHS) is hereby giving notice that the Tick-Borne Disease Working Group (Working Group) will hold a meeting.
+As required by the Federal Advisory Committee Act, the Department of Health and Human Services (HHS) is hereby giving notice that the Tick-Borne Disease Working Group (TBDWG) will hold a meeting.
 The meeting will be open to the public.
-For this meeting, Working Group members will focus on plans to develop the next report to the HHS Secretary and Congress on federal tick-borne activities and research, taking into consideration the 2018 report.
-The 2020 report will also address a wide range of federal activities and research related to tick-borne diseases, such as, surveillance, prevention, diagnosis, diagnostics, and treatment; identify gaps in tick-borne disease research; and provide recommendations to the HHS Secretary regarding changes or improvements to such activities and research.
-In developing the report, the Working Group will solicit stakeholder input.
+For this meeting, the TBDWG will (1) hear presentations from eight subcommittees on findings and potential actions from reports prepared for the TBDWG to consider and (2) further discuss plans for developing the next report to the HHS Secretary and Congress on federal tick-borne activities and research, taking into consideration the 2018 report.
+The 2020 report will address ongoing tick-borne disease research, including research related to causes, prevention, treatment, surveillance, diagnosis, diagnostics, duration of illness, and intervention for individuals with tick-borne diseases; advances made pursuant to such research; federal activities related to tick-borne diseases; and gaps in tick-borne disease research.

-The meeting will be held on June 4, 2019, from 8:30 a.m. to 5:00 p.m.
+The meeting will be held on January 28-29, 2020, from 9:00 a.m. to 4:30 p.m.
 ET (times are tentative and subject to change).
-The confirmed times and agenda items for the meeting will be posted on the website for the Working Group at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2019-6-4/index.html when this information becomes available.
+The confirmed times and agenda items for the meeting will be posted on the website for the TBDWG at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2020-1-28/index.html when this information becomes available.

-The meeting will be held at the Holiday Inn Washington-Capitol, 550 C Street SW, Washington, DC 20024.
+The meeting will be held at Hyatt Place Washington DC/US Capitol, 33 New York Avenue NE, Washington, DC 20002.
 Members of the public may also attend the meeting via webcast.
-Instructions for attending via webcast will be posted one week prior to the meeting at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2019-6-4/index.html.
+Instructions for attending via webcast will be posted one week prior to the meeting at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2020-1-28/index.html.

 Start Further Info